PhDP/cuda-cmake-gtest-gbench-starter/README.md

 # Build

-CUDA is strict about compiler version, on UNIX, cmake will honor the CXX variable, so for example to use gcc 6 you can write (before calling cmake):

-    $ export CC=gcc-6
-    $ export CXX=g++-6

 On Linux/Unix, to build and make the test:

     $ mkdir build && cd $_
     $ cmake ..
     $ make

+CUDA is strict about compiler version, on UNIX, cmake will honor the CXX variable, so for example to use gcc 8 you can write (before calling cmake):

+    $ export CC=gcc-8
+    $ export CXX=g++-8

+or

+    $ CC=gcc-8 CXX=g++8 cmake ..

 By default, the makefiles will build the library, executable, tests, and benchmarks.
 The commands